Skip to content

 0.3333333333 0.5 0.1666666667

-If a number cannot be fully represented in ⎕PP significant digits, or if the number requires more than five leading zeros after the decimal point, the number is represented in scaled form.
-The mantissa will display up to ⎕PP significant digits, but trailing zeros will not be displayed.
+If a number cannot be fully represented in ⎕PP significant digits, or if the number requires more than five leading zeros after the decimal point, it is represented in scaled form.
+The mantissa displays up to ⎕PP significant digits, omitting trailing zeros.

 ⎕PP3